woziwrt/HA-Loxone-bridge/examples/rb5009-humidifier/README.md

 # RB5009 humidifier example

-This example shows how we run the HAñLoxone bridge for a single humidifier on a MikroTik RB5009 using RouterOS containers.
+This example shows how we run the HA Loxone bridge for a single humidifier on a MikroTik RB5009 using RouterOS containers.

 It is not a drop-in configuration.
 You are expected to adapt entity IDs, IP addresses and RouterOS commands to your own setup.